Global identification of dynamic panel models with interactive effects: Introduction

+Following \cite{rothenberg1971identification}, we say that a parameter point $\theta^0$ in the parameter space $\Theta$ is globally identifiable if there is no other $\tilde{\theta}\in\Theta$ that is observationally equivalent.
+Establishing identifiability is crucial, as it is a prerequisite for estimation procedures to have a meaningful population target.
 Despite the apparent simplicity of the model, demonstrating parameter identifiability is a nontrivial task.
-The seminal work of \cite{anderson1956statistical} established that in the absence of the autoregressive term ($\alpha=0$), the parameters of the model are globally identified up to an indeterminacy given by an $\bar{r}\times\bar{r}$ rotation matrix, provided that $T \geq 2\bar{r}+1$.
+The seminal work of \cite{anderson1956statistical} established sufficient conditions for identification in the absence of the autoregressive term ($\alpha=0$).
+In this same setting, \cite{bekker1997generic} showed that the parameters of the static factor model are generically globally identified (i.e. globally identified except for a subset of the parameter space of Lebesgue measure zero) when $\bar r$ is strictly below the \cite{ledermann1937rank} bound, up to the usual orthogonal $\bar r\times \bar r$ rotation matrix.
+This generic formulation is the standard benchmark in factor analysis and, by extension, in interactive-effects models, where identification results typically rule out lower-dimensional exceptional configurations.

-To the best of our knowledge, no existing study has established the global identifiability of the parameters in the model described by \eqref{eq1:dgp}. \cite{bai2024likelihood} demonstrates that the parameters of this model are locally identified when $\bar{r}$ does not exceed the modified Ledermann bound \citep{ledermann1937rank}.
-In contrast, \cite{hayakawa2023short} argues that global identification is unattainable in dynamic panel data models with interactive effects.
+To the best of our knowledge, no existing study has established the global identifiability of the parameters in the model described by \eqref{eq1:dgp}. \cite{bai2024likelihood} demonstrates that the parameters of this model are locally identified when $\bar{r}$ does not exceed the modified Ledermann bound.
+Relatedly, \cite{hayakawa2023short}, working in a transformed likelihood framework, argues that global identification cannot be guaranteed in general in dynamic panel data models with interactive effects.